Hybrid Beamforming Design for Wideband mmWave Full-Duplex Systems: Introduction

 \subsection{Contributions}

-We consider a wideband mmWave cellular system in a single-user (SU) scenario where an FD base station (BS) independently communicates with uplink and downlink user equipments (UEs).
-The goal is to design robust hybrid beamformers to cancel the loopback SI, avoid ADC saturation and provide the uplink UE with acceptable spectral efficiency relative to the downlink UE which is interference-free.
-The contributions follow: \begin{itemize} \item We aim for minimizing the SI power by jointly designing the full-digital beamformers for the base station and the UEs by using the \emph{alternating projection} based on the idealized simplifying assumption of having perfect channel state information (CSI). \item We design in the second stage the analog beamformers by using \emph{alternating projection} and then deriving closed-form solutions of the digital beamformers.
-With sufficient number of iterations, the hybrid beamforming algorithm mitigates the SI power and nearly approaches the interference-free downlink UE performance. \item We present quantitative comparisons of our proposed algorithms through simulation, wherein our proposed design achieves better performance gains than beam steering, Singular Value Decomposition (SVD) and angle search techniques. \item We analyze communication performance in terms of spectral efficiency, energy efficiency and outage probability.
-For spectral efficiency, we provide the full-digital beamformer and an upper bound to serve as benchmarking tools for the proposed hybrid beamformer. \end{itemize}
+We consider a wideband mmWave cellular system in which an FD base station (BS) independently communicates with an uplink UE and a downlink UE.
+The goal is to design hybrid beamformers to cancel the loopback SI, avoid ADC saturation, beat the HD mode and provide the uplink UE, which is vulnerable to the SI, with acceptable spectral efficiency relative to the downlink UE which is interference-free.
+The contributions follow: \begin{itemize} \item We aim to minimize the SI power by jointly designing the full-digital beamformers for the BS and the UEs by applying the zero-forcing max power algorithm based on the idealized simplifying assumption of having perfect channel state information (CSI). \item We propose to design the hybrid analog/digital beamformers at the BSs and UEs in two stages.
+The first stage designs the analog beamformers using \emph{Alternating Projections} (successive projections between the zero-forcing null-space and the constant amplitude subspace) to project the beamformers on the optimal subspace to wipe out the SI in the analog domain and avoid ADC saturation.
+In the second stage, we derive a closed-form solution for the digital beamformers to cancel the residual SI on each subcarrier.
+Given the uplink UE is corrupted by SI, with sufficient number of iterations, the hybrid beamforming algorithm eliminates the SI power and nearly approaches the interference-free downlink UE performance. \item We present quantitative comparisons of our proposed algorithms through simulation, wherein our proposed design achieves better performance gains than beam steering, Singular Value Decomposition (SVD), angle search techniques and HD mode. \item We analyze spectral efficiency, energy efficiency, outage probability and gain/loss of spectral efficiency for the proposed hybrid beamformer.
+For spectral efficiency, we provide the full-digital beamformer and upper bound as benchmarks. \end{itemize}